jb5k/way_of_stock/IntellijIDEA.md

 ## Setting up icon in ubuntu

 To setup an icon for IDEA in ubuntu you need to create a file `/usr/share/applications/jetbrains-idea.desktop`.
-The file shoulc contain content similar to:
+The file should contain content similar to:

         [Desktop Entry]
         Version=1.0